JohnSundell/Publish/Documentation/HowTo/add-syntax-highlighting-with-pygments.md

 # How to add syntax highlighting with Pygments
-[Splash](https://github.com/JohnSundell/Splash) and its [official plugin](https://github.com/JohnSundell/SplashPublishPlugin) are great tools for highlighting swift syntax in Publish.
+[Splash](https://github.com/JohnSundell/Splash) and its [official plugin](https://github.com/JohnSundell/SplashPublishPlugin) are great tools for highlighting Swift syntax when using Publish.

 However, some people write not only in Swift, but also in many other languages.
-There comes the [SwiftPygmentsPublishPlugin](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin) to help.
+That's when [SwiftPygmentsPublishPlugin](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin) can be really useful.

-Please follow the plugin's [installation guide](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin#installation) to install pygments and add it to your website's Swift package, and then add it to publishing pipeline:
+Please follow the plugin's [installation guide](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin#installation) to install Pygments and to add it to your website's Swift package, and then add it to your publishing pipeline:

 ```swift
 import SwiftPygmentsPublishPlugin